Amy Featured in the “Mann Report” for August 2023

 The Implications of Florida’s Insurance Tort Reform for Property Owners and Litigation

-Recent tort reform legislation enacted in Florida March 24, 2023, known as the Florida Tort Reform Act of House Bill 837, will have a sweeping impact on property owner rights and the potential impact on Litigation.
+Recent tort reform legislation enacted in Florida on March 24, 2023, known as the Florida Tort Reform Act of House Bill 837, will have a sweeping impact on property owner rights and the potential impact on Litigation.

 Effect on Property Ownership Rights